wxMaxima-developers/wxmaxima/info/wxmaxima.md

 <kbd>ESC</kbd> <kbd>61</kbd> <kbd>ESC</kbd> therefore results in an `a`.

 Please note that most of these symbols (notable exceptions are the logic symbols) do not have a special meaning in _Maxima_ and therefore will be interpreted as ordinary characters.
-If  _Maxima_ is compiled using a lisp that doesn’t support dealing with Unicode characters they might cause an error message instead.
+If  _Maxima_ is compiled using a Lisp that doesn’t support dealing with Unicode characters they might cause an error message instead.

 ### Side Panes